 Achieving Six Sigma Black Belt Certification through the International Quality Federation (IQF) is at your discretion and dependent upon you meeting the criteria the IQF sets.
 Certification is not automatic upon completion of this program or tied to the accredited college or university you registered through.

-Yes, because ed2go programs are online you never have to actually travel to the school.
+Yes, since ed2go programs are online, you never have to actually travel to the school.
 Most schools offer telephone or online registration.

-All of our programs are self-paced and open-enrollment.
-You can start and finish the program at your own pace.
-When you register for a program, you're given six months to complete the program.
+|This program is self-paced and open enrollment, so you can start and finish at your own pace.
+Upon registering, you're given six (6) months to complete this program.|

 ed2go programs are non-credit programs, so they don't qualify for federal aid.
 In some states, vocational rehabilitation or workforce development boards will pay for qualified students to take our programs.

 The program itself doesn't provide a project.
 Since some students don't have access to suitable projects, projects aren't required for this program.
 However, if you're working in an organization and have access to potential projects, you're strongly encouraged to develop a project in conjunction with the program.